-On February 14, 2022, CGX and Frontera, the majority shareholder of CGX and joint venture partner of CGX in the petroleum prospecting license for the Demerara block, announced that as a result of the initial positive results at the Kawa-1 exploration well on the Corentyne block, the joint venture will focus on the significant exploration opportunities in the Corentyne block and will not engage in drilling activities on the Demerara block in 2022.
+On February 14, 2022, CGX and Frontera, the majority shareholder of CGX and joint venture partner of CGX in the petroleum prospecting license for the Demerara block, announced that as a result of the initial positive results at the Kawa-1 exploration well on the Corentyne block, the joint venture would focus on the significant exploration opportunities in the Corentyne block and would not engage in drilling activities on the Demerara block in 2022.
+Subsequent to year end 2022, the Government of Guyana and CGX finalized a surrender deed to formalize relinquishment of the Demerara block.